* * * * * * *

 If your growing season is short, an indoor start may be necessary.
-Giant pumpkin growers in many areas, find it a necessity to start their seedlings indoors.
-It affords the extra growing time these monsters need, to grow from hundreds of pounds to almost a ton in weight!
+Giant pumpkin growers in many areas, find it a necessity to start seedlings indoors.
+It affords the extra growing time these monsters need, to grow from hundreds of pounds to over a ton in weight!

 Rainy spring weather sometimes makes the soil too soggy to start pumpkins, until later in the season.
 If your garden is in a low lying area, an indoor start may be just what your pumpkins need.